 Last Updated on

 When birds don’t come to your feeders, what can you do?
-I think when you are trying to attract birds to your yard, it helps to think like a bird.
-Here is a checklist of possible causes and solutions to attract birds to your feeders.
+When you are trying to attract birds to your yard, it helps to think like a bird.
+Here is a checklist of possible problems and solutions for attracting birds to your feeders.

 Are Your Feeders Consistently Full?